AdobeDocs/experiences-by-you.en/README.md

 1. In the "Was this content helpful?" banner that appears at the bottom of your browser window click **Detailed feedback options**.
 1. Click **Suggest an edit** and submit a pull request (PR) with your changes in GitHub UI.

-   See the general [Adobe Docs contributor guide](https://experienceleague.adobe.com/docs/contributor/contributor-guide/introduction.html) for more information.
+   See the general [[!DNL Adobe] Docs contributor guide](https://experienceleague.adobe.com/docs/contributor/contributor-guide/introduction.html) for more information.

-Minor corrections or clarifications you submit for documentation and code examples in this repo are covered by the Adobe terms of use.
+Minor corrections or clarifications you submit for documentation and code examples in this repo are covered by the [!DNL Adobe] terms of use.

 ### Major changes or new topics from the community

-If you're part of the Adobe community and want to create a new topic or submit major changes, use the **Issues** tab in the applicable Git repository to submit an issue to start a conversation with the documentation team.
-Once a plan is agreed upon, you will work with an Adobe writer to publish your revisions.
+If you're part of the [!DNL Adobe] community and want to create a new topic or submit major changes, use the **Issues** tab in the applicable Git repository to submit an issue to start a conversation with the documentation team.
+Once a plan is agreed upon, you will work with an [!DNL Adobe] writer to publish your revisions.

 **NOTE:** If you submit a pull request with significant changes to documentation and code examples, you'll see a message in the pull request asking you to submit an online contribution license agreement (CLA).
 We need you to complete the online form before we can review your pull request.